Sport in Birmingham: Speedway

 The first ever speedway meeting in Birmingham was held on 12 July 1928 at The Alexander Sports Stadium (now the Perry Barr Greyhound Stadium).
 The last speedway meeting of that season was held on 1 September 1928.
 The first meeting after World War II was held on 4 May 1946 against Norwich.
 It was used up until 1957 and again in 1960.
 The Birchfield Harriers then refused for the stadium to be used for speedway again.

 The team then moved to the former Perry Barr Greyhound Stadium which was renamed the Ladbroke Stadium.
 It staged speedway from 1929 to 1931, and then from 1971 to 1983.
 It was demolished the following year.
 The team broke up in 1986 after their final meeting at Bordesley Green.

 In March 2007, Speedway racing returned to Birmingham after 20 years.
 A new team was created to compete at the Perry Barr Greyhound Stadium under the name the "Birmingham Brummies".

 The Brummies have won several honours since reforming in 2007.
 These include winning the Midland Shield in 2007, the Premier League pairs in 2009, the Premier League fours in 2010, the National League fours in 2015, the National Trophy in 2016.
 They also won back to back National League titles in 2015 and 2016.

+Following the closure of Perry Barr Stadium in August 2025, the team dissolved.

-American Football
+American football

-The city is home to two amateur American Football teams.
+The city is home to two amateur American football teams.
 One, the Birmingham Bulls, founded in 1983, is amongst the oldest teams playing the sport in the United Kingdom, and play in the BAFANL Division One SFC North.
 The team play their home games at Erin Go Bragh in Erdington.

-The other is the Birmingham Lions, the American Football team representing the University of Birmingham in the BUAFL.
+The other is the Birmingham Lions, the American football team representing the University of Birmingham in the BUAFL.
 Founded in 1989, they are one of the most successful teams in their league; winning multiple national championships in recent year.

+Baseball

+Birmingham is home to Birmingham Baseball Club, which fields two teams, the Metalheads and the Bats, in the West Midlands Baseball League, playing their home games at Marston Green Recreation Ground.

+Based in Marston Green, the club claim a number of BBF division championships.
+In 2024, the Metalheads won the BBF AA Summer Cup and the West Midlands Baseball League Championship.